 What is CPM?

-CPM stands for cost-per-thousand-impressions, or ”Cost Per Mile” on the Google Display Network.
-CPM is a fixed price advertisers bid or pay for each ad impression multiplied by 1000.
+CPM stands for cost-per-thousand impressions, or “Cost Per Mille”.
+It’s a fixed price advertisers bid or pay for each 1000 ad impressions.
 For publishers, CPM represents the revenue generated from these 1000 ad impressions.
-It’s worth mentioning that publishers also use another metric to calculate ad revenue – RPM (‘Revenue Per Mile’), and both metrics– impression RPM and CPM– usually refer to the same concept.

 (1000€ / 1M) x 1000 = 1€ (CPM)